-Real property investments are affected by various factors including changes in general economic conditions (such as the availability of financing, fluctuations in interest rates and unemployment levels) and in local market conditions (such as an oversupply of space or a reduction in demand for real estate in the area), the attractiveness of the properties to tenants, competition from other real estate developers, managers and owners in seeking tenants, the ability of the owner to provide adequate maintenance at an economic cost, and various other factors including changing consumer habits, demographic and shopping trends, a downturn in consumer confidence, market instability, transaction activity and other macroeconomic conditions, including but not limited to those caused by the occurrence of a natural disaster, a public health emergency or other force majeure events.
+Real property investments are affected by various factors including changes in general economic conditions (such as the availability of financing, fluctuations in interest rates and unemployment levels) and in local market conditions (such as inflation, an oversupply of space or a reduction in demand for real estate in the area), the attractiveness of the properties to tenants, competition from other real estate developers, managers and owners in seeking tenants, the ability of the owner to provide adequate maintenance at an economic cost, and various other factors including changing consumer habits, demographic and shopping trends, a downturn in consumer confidence, market instability, transaction activity and other macroeconomic conditions, including but not limited to those caused by the occurrence of a natural disaster, a public health emergency or other force majeure events.
 The economic conditions in the markets in which the Trust operates can also have a significant impact on the Trust's tenants and, in turn, the Trust's financial success.
-Adverse changes in general or local economic conditions can result in some retailers being unable to sustain viable businesses and meet their lease obligations to the Trust, and may also limit the Trust's ability to attract new or replacement tenants.
+Adverse changes in general or local economic conditions can result in some retailers being unable to sustain viable businesses and meet their lease obligations to the Trust and may also limit the Trust's tenants new or replacement tenants.
+Should inflation remain high and more persistent than expected, any additional increases in interest rates may adversely affect consumer spending and debt levels, which may impact the Trust's tenants and/or the Trust's financial performance.